STEVE - Space-Time-Enclosing Volume Extraction: The Volume Extraction Framework

 \subsection{Indexing Scheme and Vector Paths}

-It is sufficient (particularly here, in $4$D) to discuss all transitions from active to inactive toxels within a $2\times2\times2\times2$-neighborhood (or $4$D-cell), because here we deal only with homogeneous, tesseract-like $4$D grids.
-Such an approach has the clear advantage that we can label each relevant $4$D point of the $4$D-cell with an unique index. \\
+It is sufficient to discuss all transitions from active to inactive toxels within single $2\times2\times2\times2$-neighborhoods (or $4$D-cells).
+Therefore, we label each relevant $4$D point of a given $4$D-cell with a unique index. \\

-In Fig.~4, we show the notations, i.e., identities (IDs), which we have chosen for a given $4$D-cell, in NV.
-In Fig.~4.a, all sixteen toxel site IDs are shown.
-No.s $0$ through $7$ represent the ``past,'' whereas no.s $8$ through $15$ represent the ``future,'' while using -- without loss of generality -- time as the fourth dimension.
-In Fig.~4.b, all thirty-two potential boundary cube centers (i.e., final manifold support points for a single $4$D-cell) are indicated.
-And finally, in Fig.~4.c, the all twenty-four connectivity points (i.e., potential points of ambiguity) for neighboring boundary cubes are shown.
-As an example, Fig.~4.d, shows for toxel no.~$0$ four range vectors (with positive (i.e., $\oplus$) orientations each in the $x$-, $y$-, $z$-, and $t$-directions), superimposed with their corresponding boundary cube centers.
-Note that the central cubes in Fig.s~4.b--d represent the ``present.'' \\
+In Fig.~\ref{fig:07}, we show the notations that we have chosen for a given $4$D-cell (in NV).
+In Fig.~\ref{fig:07}.a, all sixteen toxel site IDs are shown.
+Since we have named the fourth dimension time (\textit{cf.}, above), let No.s $0$ through $7$ represent the ``past,'' and no.s $8$ through $15$ the ``future''.
+In Fig.~\ref{fig:07}.b, all thirty-two potential boundary cube centers (i.e., final manifold support points) are pictured.
+And finally, in Fig.~\ref{fig:07}.c, all twenty-four junctures -- which are potential points of ambiguity (POA) -- are shown for neighboring boundary cubes.
+As an example, Fig.~\ref{fig:07}.d, shows for toxel no.~$0$ four range vectors (with positive (i.e., $\oplus$) orientations each in the $x$-, $y$-, $z$-, and $t$-directions), superimposed with their corresponding boundary cube centers.
+Note that the central cubes in Fig.s~\ref{fig:07}.b--d represent in this chosen context the ``present''.

-As Fig.~4.d already suggests, each of the sixteen toxels may contribute within the $4$-cell with exactly four boundary volume octants (i.e., an eights of a full boundary volume).
-Furthermore, each boundary volume octant is represented within STEVE by a triplet of vector pairs, which each connects a connectivity point through the corresponding boundary cube center to another connectivity point (\textit{cf.}, Fig.s~3.e and~3.f).
-In total, one has $16\times4\times3=192$ different possible vector paths within a given toxel neighborhood.
-The indexing scheme as shown in Fig.~4 and the table of the $192$ vector paths (\textit{cf.}, Table~I, in the Appendix) form two of the three main ingredients that STEVE uses for the purpose of iso-hypersurface construction. \\
+As Fig.~\ref{fig:07}.d shows, each of the sixteen toxels may contribute within the $4$D-cell with exactly four boundary volume octants (i.e., an eights of a full boundary cube).
+Note that each boundary volume octant (BVO) is represented within STEVE by a \textit{triplet} of TCV pairs (\textit{cf.}, Fig.s~\ref{fig:06}.e and~\ref{fig:06}.f).
+Hence, one has in total $16\times4\times3=192$ different possible vector paths (i.e., TCV pairs) within a given toxel neighborhood.
+The indexing scheme as shown in Fig.~\ref{fig:07} and the table of the $192$ vector paths (\textit{cf.}, Table~\ref{tab:02}) form two of the three main ingredients that STEVE uses for iso-hypersurface construction. \\

-The third main ingredient for STEVE is a connectivity diagram (\textit{cf.}, Fig.~13.c) that helps to resolve topological ambiguities, when connectivity points will become points of ambiguity.
-The latter will be discussed in subsection~III.G.
+The third main ingredient for STEVE is a connectivity diagram (\textit{cf.}, Fig.~\ref{fig:18}.c) that helps to resolve topological ambiguities, whenever a juncture actually is a POA.
+The latter will be discussed further down below.

-\subsection{Generation of a single Tetrahedron}
+\subsection{Generation of a Single Tetrahedron}